Alexander-0x80/Beauty-of-roots/readme.md

 ![roots](http://alexander-0x80.github.io/data/roots.png)

 ### How to use :
-* _roots.py_ - Generates NumPy that contains all generated roots .
+* _roots.py_ - Generates NumPy array file with all available roots .
 * _plot.py_ - Creates PNG image by creating a hit map from roots file .

 Generate all roots of polynomials with degree of 14 :